isomerpages/pa-corp/pages/PAssion Wave @ Jurong Lake Gardens.md

 permalink: /our-programmes/PAssion-Wave/PAssionWaVe-JurongLakeGardens
 description: ""
 ---
 ### PAssion Wave @ Jurong Lake Gardens

 ![](/images/Programmes/PAssion%20Wave/PAssion%20Wave%20@%20Jurong%20Lake%20Gardens.jpg)
-PAssion WaVe @ Jurong Lake Gardens, the first waterfront facility in the West provides residents in the West easy access to a myriad of fun and unique waterfront sports and lifestyle programmes for everyone, ranging from families to youths and working professionals.
+PAssion Wave @ Jurong Lake Gardens, the first waterfront facility in the West provides residents in the West easy access to a myriad of fun and unique waterfront sports and lifestyle programmes for everyone, ranging from families to youths and working professionals.
 These range from paddle-boating and kayaking to arts, food and beverage and health & wellness programmes.

 Please visit our [Facebook Page](https://www.facebook.com/pa.passionwave) for more information.